CosmWasm/docs-deprecated/dev-academy/smart-contract-interaction/01-what-is-smart-contracts.md

 This channel is a first stop for blockchain learners.
 I highly recommend you explore other videos.

-In our context, CosmWasm is the framework provides code and tooling to develop smart contracts and infrastructure to run it on chain.
+In our context, CosmWasm is the framework that provides code and tooling to develop smart contracts and infrastructure to run it on chain.
 For now smart contracts are written using Rust.

-Here is a short code showing the smart contract execution logic to help to understand.
+Here is a short code snippet showing the smart contract execution logic to help to understand.

 ```rust
 /// This logic is used to transfer tokens/cash from one account to another